mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ```

 These errors can be registered in the error-processing callback of
-`withRecovery` making the resulting type `Maybe Result`.
+`withRecovery`, making the resulting type `Maybe Result`.
 This takes care of
-including the delayed errors in the final `ParseErrorBundle` as well as
+including the delayed errors in the final `ParseErrorBundle`, as well as
-making the parser fail in the end if the collection of delayed errors in not
+making the parser fail in the end if the collection of delayed errors is not
 empty.

 With all this, we hope that the practice of writing multi-error parsers will
-become more common among the users.
+become more common among users.

 ## Testing Megaparsec parsers

 Testing a parser is a practical task most people face sooner or later, so we
 are bound to cover it.
-The recommended way to test `megaparsec` parsers is
+The recommended way to test `megaparsec` parsers is by
-by using the [`hspec-megaparsec`][hspec-megaparsec] package.
-The package
+using the [`hspec-megaparsec`][hspec-megaparsec] package.
+The package adds
-adds utility expectations such as `shouldParse`, `parseSatisfies`, etc.
+utility expectations such as `shouldParse`, `parseSatisfies`, etc., which work
-which work with the `hspec` testing framework.
+with the `hspec` testing framework.

 Let's start with an example: